Stephen Elop: Juniper and Microsoft

 After leaving Adobe, Elop was COO of Juniper Networks for exactly one year from January 2007 – 2008.
 During his short tenure he drove an internal overhaul and was credited for applying operational efficiency.
 In late 2007 Elop was approached by Microsoft CEO, Steve Ballmer, with whom he met several times including chairman Bill Gates.
 Juniper's CEO Scott Kriens intended to name Elop as the new CEO before Elop revealed he was leaving for Microsoft.
 Elop named this his toughest professional moment in a Bloomberg interview.
 Juniper's stock price rose 75% throughout 2007.

 Elop's spell at Microsoft started on 11 January 2008, as the head of the Business Division, responsible for the Microsoft Office and Microsoft Dynamics line of products, and as a member of the company's senior leadership team.
 He was effectively leading the largest division of the world's largest software company (as the Business Division was Microsoft's largest source of income).
-It was during this time that the Business Division successfully released Office 2010, giving record profits for the Business Division.
+It was during this time that the Business Division successfully released Office 2010, Office 365 and Windows Azure, giving record profits for the Business Division.
 He became known as an operator and a change agent because of successes at Microsoft.
 Businessweek credited Elop with pushing Microsoft to develop cloud-based versions of the company's programs, and asserted that this helped Microsoft maintain its dominance, while holding off startups looking to disrupt its traditional business model.
 Also during his tenure as president, the Business Division formed an alliance with Nokia on 12 August 2009 to bring Microsoft Office Mobile to Symbian OS.